Learn what steps can you take as a dog breeder to stay safe during COVID-19

 If your new owners are coming to your house to pick up their puppies, we recommend that you schedule pick-ups far enough apart from each other to ensure no overlap between puppy buyers.
 Minimize the length of time of the pickup by having all communications ahead of time, sending documents and records ahead of time, and having everything ready to go including the clean puppy in the clean crate (be sure to disinfect the handle after placing outside).

 Whether the puppy is being picked up by the owner or dropped off by the breeder, complete all transactions outside your house.
-Practice social distancing.
+Wear masks and practice social distancing.
 Stay as far apart as possible but at least 6 feet apart and do not make any physical contact, including handshakes, with the new owners.
 Have hand sanitizer and disinfectant wipes available for the puppy buyer.

 If you are driving the puppy to their new home, prep your car.
 Disinfect all door handles, the inside of the doors, the dashboard, the gear shifts, the cupholders, the steering wheel, the seatbelts and seatbelt handles.
 Lay a freshly laundered blanket in your car for your puppy’s carrying case to sit on top off.
-DO NOT touch anything in your car again unless you have sanitized your hands first.
 Sanitize your hands immediately prior to leaving your house.
 If possible, do not touch anything in your house after washing them or using hand sanitizer prior to touching the crate or anything in your car.
 (Use a paper towel to open the door.)

 Bring hand sanitizer and disinfecting wipes with you.
-If possible, do not make any stops during the journey, but if you do need to stop, be sure to sanitize your hands and anything you touch before you get back into your car.
-DO NOT touch the puppy or anything in contact with them if at all possible.
+If possible, do not make any stops during the journey, but if you do need to stop, wear a mask, practice social distancing and be sure to sanitize your hands and anything you touch before you get back into your car.
+Sanitize your hands before touching the puppy or anything in contact with them if at all possible.